Action Network · Data Study · World Cup 2026

 65.0

 Dest played 43 times for 3,263 minutes across PSV and international duty.
-PSV also competed in European football this season, extending the calendar beyond the Dutch league.
-Dest enters the tournament fit and used, which is the right profile for a player who missed significant time in the previous cycle through injury.
+PSV's involvement in European competition extended the calendar beyond the Dutch league.

 Fatigue Index: 65.0